Enders/weiqi-dmc/README.md

 ## Roadmap

- 1. Add time management + pondering (can be done  with the random player, although it's kind of pointless, it'd make things ready for the real meat of this project)
- 2. Implement MC + RAVE as a separate player and use Elixir goodies to make it pluggable
+- [ ] Implement MC + RAVE
+  - [x] Copy the imperative algorithm from Sylvain Gelly's 2011 paper (MCTS and RAVE Estimation in Computer Go) with Qeven heuristic
+  - [.]
+Write tests to secure the implementation
+  - [ ] Tune it to get a basic level of strength on 9x9, say 5-10k, with fixed time settings
+  - [ ] Write one of the better heuristic proposed by Sylvain
+  - [ ] Tune it to get it to an intermediate level of strength on 9x9, 2k-1d
+- [ ] Make it distributed by spawing Erlang processes to perform multiple simulation in parallel, then regroup to calculate the new Q, Qtilde, N and Ntilde
+- [ ] Add time management
+- [ ] Add pondering
- 3. Devise a protocol for testing vs other engines
+- [ ] Devise a protocol for testing vs other engines
- 4. Tune the engine
+- [ ] Tune the engine
- 5. Glory
+- [ ] Glory
- 6. Implement Scoring, Position Estimation, etc.
- 7. Resign from the project and start a fork to *make things right*
+- [ ] Resign from the project and start a fork to *make things right*

 ## Contributing